Minimum Viable Product: Define the Best-fit Type, Method, and Follow Simple Building Stages

 Eric Ries, entrepreneur and the author of The Lean Startup, gives a concise definition of an MVP highlighting the learning perspective an MVP provides.
 According to him, an MVP is “that version of a new product which allows a team to collect the maximum amount of validated learning about customers with the least effort.”

 It’s important to understand that the MVP strategy is not about building a small product to meet a short-term goal.
 The technique suggests developing the first, most simplified version of a product available for public use.
 The improvements made to this version are always based on feedback.
 The goal of building an MVP is to find out what features and experience the product should deliver to a targeted group of users.
+Sometimes MVP is aimed to test a product business model and monetization approaches.

 The difference between proof of concept (PoC) and MVP